 THE FUTURE LEADERS PROGRAM

-The Future Leaders program is an initiative by the Western Region Public Health Training Center (WRPHTC) to support students conducting applied public health experiences by providing training and funding during the course of their projects.
+The Future Leaders program is an initiative by the Western Region Public Health Training Center (WRPHTC) to support students conducting applied public health experiences by providing training, funding (a $3,500 stipend), and community during the course of their projects.
 Students must be conducting either a field placement or faculty-student collaborative project in order to participate in the Future Leaders program.
 These projects will be a central component to the program and participation in the Community of Practice.

 - Field Placement Project: A structured experience that provides students with opportunities to apply their knowledge and skills in a public health setting (such as with a nonprofit or public health agency or organization) under the guidance of an experienced professional.